TinyHacks/tiny_hack/README.md

 ### Next 10 days: VALIDATIONS
 1. Share your projects with your friends, family and community.
-2. If they like your projects then ask them to go to your Pull Request on tiny_hack repo and upvote it with a emoji (:thumbsup: or :tada:).
+2. If they like your projects then ask them to go to your Pull Request on tiny_hack repo and upvote it with a emoji (like :thumbsup: or :tada:).

 **All the repos that get more than 15 emoji upvotes will be added ( merged ) to the HALL OF FAME projects** and all other PRs will be closed.